llmariner/job-manager/docs/RFCS/20240501_fine_tuning.md

 We use [Supervised Fine-tuning Trainer (SFT)](https://huggingface.co/docs/trl/en/sft_trainer) for fine-tuning.
 SFT provides an easy-use API to train LLM models.
+Please see [this article](https://cameronrwolfe.substack.com/p/understanding-and-using-supervised) to understand SFT more.

 The Python script for SFT is invoked with [Accelerate](https://huggingface.co/docs/accelerate/en/index).

 The input to the Python script is an LLM model and trainint data.
 Validation data can also be optionally provided.
 The script